GreedYLearner1146/HELA-VFA/README.md

 1) Run the Data_Preparation.py, which consists of the library packages, as well as the train-test split.
 The casting of the images into the respective array format are also performed.
 2) Run the Data_Augmentation.py, which contains the essential transformations for data augmentation.
 These include horizontal and vertical flips, as well as rotations by 90 and 270 degrees, all at a probability of 0.5 (p = 0.5).
-3) Run the Attention.py, which comprises the channel and spatial attention module (**Currently experimenting something using such module, will upload this section of the code at a later time**).
+3) Run the Attention.py, which comprises the channel and spatial attention module.
-4) Run the ResNet12.py, which contains the Resnet-12 backbone.
+4) Run the ResNet12.py, which contains the Resnet-12 backbone (with attention module incorporated).
 5) Run the dataloader.py, which contains the dataloader for the training and testing set.
-6) Run the HELA_VFA_main.py
+6) Run the Hellinger_dist.py
-7) Run the Hellinger_dist.py
+7) Run the HELA_VFA_main.py
-8) Run test_sampler_loader.py, which contains the N_SHOT, N_WAY, N_QUERY, and number of evaluation task which can be easily configured.
+8) Run test_sampler_loader.py, which contains the hyperparameters N_SHOT, N_WAY, N_QUERY, and number of evaluation task which can be easily configured.
-9) Run evaluate_on_one_task.py to see how the model performed before the training.
+9) Run the sub-functions contained in the folder Hesim, which comprise the codes for the various helper functions leading up to the Hesim loss function as highlighted in our paper.
+The helper functions are mainly adapted from the pytorch metric learning library by Kevin Musgrave: https://github.com/KevinMusgrave/pytorch-metric-learning.
-10) Run Hellinger_Sim_Loss.py, which comprise the codes for the Hellinger Similarity loss function as highlighted in our paper.
+10) Run model_train.py to train the model.
-11) Finally, run model_train.py to train the model.
+11) Finally, run evaluate_on_one_task.py to see how the model performed before the training.

 ## Citation Information ##